willamezhang/fingerprint-pore-detection/README.md

 ```

 ## Pre-trained models and reproducing paper results
-The trained models for the [FCN](https://drive.google.com/file/d/15GRs23KQVc_yhJzL1fVzZ8uI4-U-xqcg/view?usp=sharing) and [Su _et al._'s CNN reimplementation](https://drive.google.com/file/d/1Qb1s7g1kcMYPdkOoUjXOlc6iNn1cCrHq/view?usp=sharing) are required to ensure that you get the exact same results as those of the paper.
-After downloading them, follow the validation steps for each model, replacing model directory paths where appropriate.
+The trained models for the FCN and Su _et al._'s CNN reimplementation are required to ensure that you get the exact same results as those of the paper.
+The FCN model is available in `log/dropout-0.2/bs-256_lr-1e-01_t-2018-11-12_190400`.
+Unfortunately, Su _et al._'s model does not fit the CMT supplementary file size limit and is not available here.
+Follow the validation steps for each model, replacing model directory paths where appropriate to obtain the results.

 ## Evaluating arbitrary detections with the proposed protocol
 To evaluate arbitrary detections with the proposed protocol, generate `txt` detection files in PolyU-HRF _GroundTruth_ format (1-indexed, "pixel_row pixel_column" integer coordinates, one detection per line) for the images in the protocol test set (the last ten images of _GroundTruth_ in lexicographic order) and put them in a folder, say `detections`.
 To compute the metrics using the evaluation protocol, run: